mittwald/brudi/README.md

   brudi [command]

 Available Commands:
-  help        Help about any command mongodump   Creates a mongodump of your desired server mysqldump   Creates a mysqldump of your desired server pgdump      Creates a pg_dump of your desired postgresql-server redisdump   Creates an rdb dump of your desired server tar         Creates a tar archive of your desired paths version     Print the version number of brudi
+  help           Help about any command mongodump      Creates a mongodump of your desired server mongorestore   Restores a server from a mongodump mysqldump      Creates a mysqldump of your desired server mysqlrestore   Restores a database from an sqldump pgdump         Creates a pg_dump of your desired postgresql-server pgrestore      Restores a database from a pgdump redisdump      Creates an rdb dump of your desired server tar            Creates a tar archive of your desired paths version        Print the version number of brudi

 Flags:
       --cleanup         cleanup backup files afterwards